People & Delegation

 The People page has two columns:

-- Detail panel (right) — for the selected person, shows their name, role, email, notes, share link, direct reports, and open delegations.
+• Detail panel (right) — for the selected person, shows their name, role, email, your private notes about them, share link, direct reports, and open delegations.

 You can add anyone — direct reports, peers, cross-functional folks, external contacts.
 The tree is just for context; you can delegate to anyone regardless of where they sit in it.